earthobservations/wetterdienst/README.rst

     )

 Furthermore we currently offer:
+- RADOLAN radar based precipitation for Germany
 - getting metadata for a set of Parameter, PeriodType and TimeResolution
 - getting station(s) nearby a selected location for a given set...

+and also
 - storing/recovering collected data
 - a prepared Docker image to run the library dockerized
 - a client to run the library from command line